SpecCRA/yelp_data_formatting/README.md

 * Add population density of county and/or state through census data - DONE
 * Split date into separate year, month, and day columns. - DONE
 * Upload accompanying state, CPI, and county data files to drive. - DONE
-* Rewrite average rating cell to process more efficiently. - MAYBE
+* Rewrite average rating cell to process more efficiently. - keeping because some rows were filtered out
+* Add new utility script to load and work on main files.
 * Add a visual map of what states are included within dataset.
 * Make a bar chart to count how many reviews are in each state.
 * Additional EDA.

+## Tools

+* Jupyter Lab
+* Python